New Student Advising

 All majors in this area require Calculus for the Core Mathematics requirement.
 Which Calculus course you take depends on your placement results and the results of the Mathematics Placement Test.
 See here for information about the Mathematics Placement Test and its possible outcomes.
 You may only enroll in the course into which you place; if you request anything else, you won't be registered for it.

-Students who place into MATH 15300 will be invited to take the Higher-Level Mathematics Exam during Orientation Week, which gives you the opportunity to place into Math beyond Calculus.
+Students who place into MATH 15300 Calculus III will be invited to take the Higher-Level Mathematics Exam in September, which gives you the opportunity to place into Math beyond Calculus, including MATH 15910 Introduction to Proofs, MATH 20250 Abstract Linear Algebra, or Analysis in RN.
 If this applies to you, pre-register for MATH 15300 anyway.
 Your adviser can help you adjust your schedule during O-Week, if needed.

 If you’re majoring in a science other than Mathematical Sciences, Computer Science, or Statistics, you’ll need to take a sequence of Physical Science courses throughout your first year.
 Check the College Catalog to see which sequence you should start with.
-In most cases, it will be the introductory sequence of the topic of your major, but that is not always the case.
-For example, potential Molecular Engineering majors may take either Chemistry or Physics, depending on which track they're interested in pursuing.
+In most cases, it will be the introductory sequence of the topic of your major, such as PHYS 13100 Mechanics or PHYS 14100 Honors Mechanics for Physics majors, but that is not always the case.
+For example, potential Molecular Engineering majors may take either Chemistry and/or Physics, depending on which track they're interested in pursuing.
 Most prospective Biology majors start with General Chemistry in the Autumn quarter and start the introductory Biology courses in the Winter quarter when the intro biology sequence begins.

 Remember that AP/IB and placement tests determine whether you’re invited to start in honors sequences; some may also allow you to skip part of a sequence.
 It is crucial that you take the appropriate placement tests and get your AP credit to the College as soon as you can.
 See here for details on placement and AP/IB tests.